 Bok choy (Mandarin pronunciation is bái cài) or Pak Choy is a member of cruciferous vegetables.
-Bok choy is a Cantonese pronunciation and a very general term that refers to white vegetable.
-The most commonly known “bok choy” Is actually called Shanghai bok choy, green bok choy, or Chingensai (pronounce chin-gen-sai) which comes with green stalks and dark green leaves.
+Bok choy is a Cantonese pronunciation and a very general term that refers to white vegetables.
+The most commonly known “bok choy” Is actually called Shanghai bok choy, green bok choy, or Chingensai (pronounced chin-gen-sai) which comes with green stalks and dark green leaves.

 Bok choy has two different textures in one vegetable – bok choy leaves are softer and tender whereas the white stalks are more firm and crisp.
 Therefore, different ways of preparing bok choy become a crucial component to ensure that these leafy greens are cooked evenly.

 How to prepare bok choy will depend on –